- November 29, 2017

 Get ready, Southern California: You could be sharing the busy roads of Los Angeles with driverless cars in 2018.

 While you will not yet be able to purchase a driverless car, the Los Angeles Times reported last month that driverless vehicles could show up on a highway near you as test vehicles next year.
 These cars with no one behind the wheel will be authorized to pick up passengers, the newspaper reports, but only if the passengers are not charged a fee.
+As this technology advances, consulting a vehicle accident lawyer may become important for understanding how these new vehicles will impact traditional traffic laws.

 The timeline for driverless car introduction in California was released by DMV in October.
 The agency proposed a set of streamlined regulations that could speed the appearance of driverless cars in Los Angeles, San Diego, Orange County, and elsewhere in So Cal.
+The changes could potentially reduce the number of accidents often handled by distracted driving crash lawyers.

 Changes were made regarding driverless vehicle rules after industry leaders and politicians griped that they were too strict.
 The old rules required that cars with no drivers in the state had to have a real driver behind the wheel even during testing.
 States with more lax rules were getting more companies in line for the driverless-car revolution.
 This was risking the state’s reputation as a leader in technology, critics argued.